-- (c) Locating classes for preschool children with disabilities in regular public elementary schools; and - (d) Providing services and instruction in the home. - (4) If a public agency determines that placement in a private preschool program is necessary for a child with a disability to receive FAPE, the public agency must make that program available at no cost to the parent.
+- (b) Enrolling preschool children with disabilities in private preschool programs for nondisabled preschool children; - (c) Locating classes for preschool children with disabilities in regular public elementary schools; and - (d) Providing services and instruction in the home. - (4) If a public agency determines that placement in a private preschool program is necessary for a child with a disability to receive FAPE, the public agency must make that program available at no cost to the parent.